openedx/edx-platform/docs/en_us/developers/source/accessibility.rst

 Don't forget to manage focus on pop-ups
 ***************************************

 Whenever a control inserts interactive content into the DOM or reveals previously hidden content (pop-up menus or modal dialog boxes), you must move focus to the container.
 While within the menu or dialog box, keyboard focus should remain trapped within its bounds.
-Hitting the ESC key or activating the "Save" or "Cancel" buttons in the dialog should close and exit the region and return focus to the element that triggered it. ``<div>``s and other container elements are not natively focusable.
+Hitting the ESC key or activating the "Save" or "Cancel" buttons in the dialog should close and exit the region and return focus to the element that triggered it. ``<div>`` and other container elements are not natively focusable.
 If you want to be able to move focus to the container it must have a ``tabindex="-1"`` attribute.
 It should also have an ``aria-label`` or ``aria-labelledby`` attribute defined that identifies the purpose of the dialog.

 Inform users when content changes dynamically
 *********************************************